vimus/libmpd-haskell/README.md

 # libmpd-haskell: a client library for MPD

 ## About
-libmpd-haskell is a client library for [MPD] written in [Haskell] that <br />
-aims to provide a safe and flexible yet consistent and intuitive <br />
-interface to MPD's external API.
+libmpd-haskell is a client library for [MPD] written in [Haskell] that aims to provide a safe and flexible yet consistent and intuitive interface to MPD's external API.

 [MPD]: http://www.musicpd.org